About ProfitDig

 Shoring is commonly used in several scenarios in the construction industry:

-• During Excavation: To support the sides of excavations and protect workers from soil collapses.
+• During Excavation: If a professional with the necessary excavation training is working on a construction project, shoring can be used to support the sides of these excavations and protect workers from soil collapses.

 • For Building Renovations: In renovation projects, especially in older buildings, shoring supports the existing structure while new elements are added or old ones are replaced.